hm-lang/core/proposals/README.md

         -   Continuing
 ```

-Arguments supplied to functions are similar to maps and only require +1 indent.
+Arguments supplied to functions are similar to stores and only require +1 indent.

 ```
 if someFunctionCall(